pprados/patch_langchain_common/PR_README.md

 properly removed them), images, or tables at the end of a page, as most current implementations tend to do.

+In order to qualify all the code, we worked in a separate project, using the `langchain-common` structure.
+In this way, we can compare the results of the historical implementation with the new ones.

 # Images
 The current implementation in LangChain involves asking each parser for the text on a page, then retrieving images to apply OCR.
 The text extracted from images is